chrisjeg/typescript-compute-module/README.md

 Simple implementation of the Compute Module interface.
 Definitions are generated using [typebox](https://github.com/sinclairzx81/typebox) allowing the Compute Module to register functions at runtime, while maintaining typesafety at compile time.

-This library is dependent on "Runtime V1", if not provided this will not work
+This library is dependent on "Runtime V1", if not provided this will not work.

 ## Basic usage